00rders/certifications/README.md

-# Certifications — CompTIA Network+ and Security+ Study Notes
+# Certifications — Study Notes for Network+, Security+, and Beyond

-This repository is dedicated to documenting my journey through the CompTIA Network+ and Security+ certifications.
+This repository is dedicated to documenting my journey through various certifications.
 All notes are structured for clarity, retention, and quick revision, following the same modular style used across my cybersecurity learning roadmap.

 ---